Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

-The adaptation of Jane Austen's novel will also become available for streaming.
+The adaptation of Jane Austen's novel also became available for streaming.

-The film will be ready to stream on March 20 at the earliest.
+The film was ready to stream on March 20.

 "I Still Believe"

-A faith-based story about a musician, "I Still Believe" will follow suit with its fellow March releases.
+A faith-based story about a musician, "I Still Believe" followed suit with its fellow March releases.

-The film will be available on VOD services on March 27, according to Variety.
+The film has been available on VOD services since March 27, according to Variety.

-"Just Mercy," starring Jamie Foxx and Michael B. Jordan, is already available to stream on VOD platforms for $20.
+"Just Mercy," starring Jamie Foxx and Michael B. Jordan, is already available to stream on VOD platforms.

-The flick will be available on March 24.
+The flick has been available since March 24.

 "The Way Back"

-The film will be available on March 24 for $19.99, according to Deadline.
+The film has been available since March 24 for $19.99, according to Deadline.

-"Onward," featuring the vocal talents of Chris Pratt, Tom Holland, and Julia Louis-Dreyfus will be released digitally on Friday for $20.
+"Onward," featuring the vocal talents of Chris Pratt, Tom Holland, and Julia Louis-Dreyfus was released digitally for $20.

-On April 3, it will become available to stream on Disney+.
+On April 3, it became available to stream on Disney+.
 The animated film is about two elf brothers on a magical quest to bring their father back.